Peter Speaks to the Gentiles

 Peter had to set aside his traditions and the law of Moses to do what God told him.

-Would you being willing to do the same?
+Would you be willing to do the same?

 Free Bible Reading Tip Sheet!